aalhour/aalhour.github.io/_posts/2016-03-01-queryable-list-for-python.markdown

 print(reduced_result)
 ```

-I hope you have liked this and noticed how more beautiful and readable it is than Python's methods composition pattern.
-If you have any comments, just shoot them below or just head over to the **reddit discussion** linked below and join the others.
+I hope you enjoyed this and noticed how much more beautiful and readable the QueryableList solution is than Python's methods composition pattern.
+If you have any comments, just shoot them below or head over to the **reddit discussion** linked below and join the others.

 Until next time,